floooh/floooh.github.io/_posts/2016-01-15-oryol-metal-tour.md

 the Gfx module, the methods starting with Gfx:: are static methods of the public Gfx facade

-## Window Management and Render Loop
+## Window Management and Main Loop

 MetalKit's MTKView is used on both platforms (iOS and OSX) to present the rendered frame and to drive the entire Oryol application loop in its